This is a series of 3 full days. Dates are: 4th, 11th, 18th November 2021

 – Use different papers to create a variety of effects.

-During the following two weeks, the focus will be on each individual’s development – building on skills in order to produce a finished piece of art work.
-You will review the previous week’s outcomes before moving on to the use of composition to create an exciting finished piece of artwork.
+As the weeks progress we will explore the way to develop work using a sketch pad and developing ideas for composition and creating excitement in seeing, doing and producing a piece of work.
+There will be homework.
 You will work through the process of selecting your subject, drawing up and layout of a design for your piece, and practice and develop your painting techniques as you work to complete your botanical artwork.
 Karen will be on hand to advise and give guidance and feedback throughout.

 Click on the title below to find a list of what you’ll need to bring with you if anything.